Psychtoolbox-3/psychtoolbox-3.github.com/docs/MinExpEntStair.md

 optional probe value can be computed.
 If for any other reason choosing
 the next probe based on the measure of minimum expected entropy fails,
 the staircase will fall back on the same random probe sampling strategy.
-There is an option to set the first probe value to be tested, which, for
+There is an option to set the first probe value to be tested (see the
-the first trial only, will overrule both of the above probe choice
+set\_first\_value method), which, for the first trial only, will overrule
-strategies.
-This can be useful if you want to be sure that the first
+both of the above probe choice strategies.
+This can be useful if you want
-trial is an easy one so the participant knows what to expect.
+to be sure that the first trial is an easy one so the participant knows
+what to expect.

 Another measure for robustness is to choose a small lapse rate.
 If lapse
 would be zero and a response error is made by the observer, immediately a